cs3157-borowski/recitations/recitation_1/git.md

 # Working Responsibly in Git – Branching
 **With or without a group**, there is definitely a *right* way to use Git that would maxmize its many features that make Git a great workflow manager.
-Branching is **highly reccomended** when completing the assignments (especially for those of you in a pair)
+Branching is **highly recommended** when completing the assignments (especially for those of you in a pair)

 ### Branching Overview